 - Be proactive in the hospital about your care, paying attention to how often your wound is being dressed, if your room is sterilized and clean, and if your caretakers are washing their hands and wearing gloves when handling your incision.

 SSIs aren’t uncommon.
 But doctors and hospitals are working all the time to bring down the rates of SSIs.
-In fact, SSI rates related to 10 major procedures decreased by between 2015 and 2016.
+In fact, SSI rates related to 10 major procedures decreased by

 Being aware of your risk prior to surgery is the best way to avoid infection.
 Your doctor should follow-up to check your incision for signs of infection after most surgeries.